-- Respiratory Therapy: Services that are provided by a qualified professional (respiratory therapists, respiratory nurse).
-Respiratory therapy services are for the assessment, treatment, and monitoring of patients with deficiencies or abnormalities of pulmonary function. - Myers & Stauffer require this item - See Appendix A- Glossary page A-22 and Page O-37 to O-38 for definitions
+Respiratory Therapy: Services that are provided by a qualified professional (respiratory therapists, respiratory nurse).
+Respiratory therapy services are for the assessment, treatment, and monitoring of patients with deficiencies or abnormalities of pulmonary function.

+See Appendix A- Glossary page A-22 and Page O-24 for definitions